yunfan/punyforth/README.md

 4 square .      \ prints 16
 ```

-In the above example we created a new word called *square* that takes a number off the stack, multiplies it with itself, then leaves the result on rhe stack.
+In the above example we created a new word called *square* that takes a number off the stack, multiplies it with itself, then leaves the result on the stack.
 The *( n -- n^2 )* is the optional stack effect comment indicating the input and output parameters.

 ### Control structures